wwgberlin/fromatob/README.md

 4. Bring in the mission

 1.
-##What are graphs?
+## What are graphs?
 Graphs are mathematical structures used to model pairwise relations between objects.
-A graph in this context is made up of vertices (also called nodes or points) which are connected by edges
+A graph in this context is made up of vertices (also called nodes or points) which are connected by edges.

 https://en.wikipedia.org/wiki/Graph_theory

-- Show Graph visual representation
+## What kind of problems do graphs sovle?

+- Computer networks - Often nodes will represent end-systems or routers, while edges represent connections between these systems.
+- Sequence of events - Prioritising projects, finding duration of each project.
+Use tree structures
+- Pathing and Maps: Trying to find shortest or longest paths from some location to a destination makes use of graphs.
+This can include pathing like you see in an application like Google maps, or calculating paths for AI characters to take in a video game, and many other similar problems.
+- Constraint Satisfaction: Find some goal that satisfies a list of constraints.
+For example,Matching professors to courses so classes don't clash
+- Constraint satisfaction problems like this are often modeled and solved using graphs.
+- Molecules: Model atoms and molecules for studying their interaction and structure among other things.

-##How are graphs used at fromatob?
+## How are graphs used at fromatob?
-- google maps itro
-- dijkstra + dfs + bfs (find the right solution)
-- What are these algorithms good for?
-(find out more info from Medusa?
-Chris?
-Nikita?)
+Our main search functions invovles using an undirected graph to connect cities on a map.
+We use open data on public transit timetables and extract the fields we need to build network graphs.
+Then we create indivudual graphs for each mode of transportation.
+After that, we run a traversal algorithm like Dijkstra algorithm to find the shortest distance
 2.
-##Explore mini challenges
+## Explore mini challenges
   Print the Node ID for Berlin
   Print the Nodename for NodeID 7
   Print the nodes connected to Berin